Using Frase to Create Content that Ranks

 This comparison will arm you with the insight you need to create SEO content that can outranks them.

 In order to use Frase successfully, it's important to understand the layout of Frase's Document Editor, shown below.

 Editor Tabs: Use these tabs (highlighted in blue above) to switch between curating a content brief and creating long-form content; you can add two extra tabs.
 Particularly helpful if you're using Frase for your full content creation process.

 Research Panel Overview

-- SERP: Frase analyzes the top SERP results for your search query and provides average word, header, and link counts (and more with the SEO add-on).
+- SERP: Frase analyzes the top SERP results for your search query and provides average word, header, and link counts (and Domain Authority and Backlink data with the Pro add-on).
 It also returns each of the top results, including an outline for each.
-A user can then filter by Headers, Links, and Statistics (and also "Related", more sources outside the top 20)
+A user can then filter by Headers, Links, and Statistics (and also "Related & News", more sources outside the top 20 and Google News)

 - Brief: Frase can automate a content brief to aggregate the exact information you want from the SERP results; a read only snapshot of your "Content Brief" tab is also visible from here.
 Watch how to create Frase's Automated Brief.